HansMolemanPNG/hansmolemanpng.github.io/docs/kb/injection-attacks/xxe.md

  </userInfo>
 ```

-In this example the attacker is defining “example” and assigning the content of “/etc/passwd” as the value.
-In an ideal situation the content of the file will be printed.
+Here the attacker is defining “example” and assigning the content of “/etc/passwd” as the value.
+In an ideal situation the content of the file will be printed in the response.
+If the application does not return the content directly, other exfiltration techniques covered later in this KB can be used.

 ## Requirements